 The brains behind these top-notch drink mixers are Food52’s spice expert Lior Lev Sercarz and master mixologist Jim Meehan, who is also the founder of New York’s famed speakeasy Please Don’t Tell.
 Technically, these blends are specifically designed for bloody marys, but they're particularly complementary to the flavors of beer in a michelada, too.

-There’s the "Mary," a traditional bloody mary mix with pimento, celery seeds, pepper, salt, and spices; the "Maria," which looks to grapefruit, green chilies, cilantro, chipotle, salt, and spices; the "Marion" with gin botanicals, like juniper berries, horseradish, cardamom, coriander, salt, and spices; and the "Marlene," which blends caraway seeds, anise, orange, salt, and spices.
+There’s the "Mary," a traditional bloody mary mix with pimento, celery seeds, pepper, salt, and spices; the "Maria," which looks to grapefruit, green chiles, cilantro, chipotle, salt, and spices; the "Marion" with gin botanicals, like juniper berries, horseradish, cardamom, coriander, salt, and spices; and the "Marlene," which blends caraway seeds, anise, orange, salt, and spices.
 All are made in New York and have a shelf life of 12 months.

 Twang Reserve Michelada Classica Mix